 |Canon EOS 70D||APS-C|

-*** The Canon EOS 60D has been reported to have a vibration problem in silent mode.
+*** The Canon EOS 60D and 80D have been reported to have a vibration problem in silent mode.

 Most of the Olympus equipment can be fitted to a Canon EOS or Olympus E-series body using readily-available adapters.
 One exception is the Auto Bellows, because the long release lever on the camera body mount hits the protruding pentaprism on the EOS and E-series bodies.
 For the EOS 40D and 600D, this problem can be fixed by using a 14 mm extension tube, while the EOS 5D Mk II needs only a 7 mm tube.
 Most Olympus E-series bodies also need a 7 mm extension tube when used with the Auto Bellows, although the E-1, E-300 and E-330 do not need a tube.